semgrep/bento/README.md

 1. Automatically checks for issues introduced by your code, as you commit it
 2. Only affects you; it won’t change anything for other project contributors or modify Git state

-Initialization enables `autorun` behind the scenes, which can be configured using:
+Initialization enables `autorun` behind the scenes, which can be can be enabled or disabled using:

 ```bash
 $ bento [ enable|disable ] autorun